 Donna Miller, reporter for the Cleveland Plain Dealer, shared information about Happy Trails recent horse rescue in her column.
 Check it out here.

-On Friday, Oct.
-12th, Happy Trails rescued seven horses from the Mt.
+On October 12, 2012, HTFAS rescued seven horses from the Mt.
 Hope (Mid-Ohio Draft Horse) Auction in Holmes County.
 Here are their stories, as well as an opportunity for you to show your support for the work of Happy Trails with a horse sponsorship.

-Meet Sadie, a gentle Morgan mare with a badly damaged eye; meet Fleury, a sweet, old white pony whose baby was torn away from her at the auction; meet Woody, a handsome Belgian gelding with a terribly injured hoof; and meet all the horses who are now safe at Happy Trails Farm Animal Sanctuary.
+Meet Sadie, a gentle Morgan mare with a badly damaged eye; meet Fleury, a sweet, old white pony whose baby was torn away from her at the auction; meet Woody, a handsome Belgian gelding with a terribly injured hoof; and meet all the horses who are now safe at Happy Trails.
 Sponsors are needed to help with veterinary costs and medical and rehabilitation expenses.
-Here are their stories.
+Read their stories…

 Thank you for sharing this story with your friends, family and co-workers.
 Our rescue work is only possible with your support!